Learn

 2. Binary search the post-debt monthly contribution over the range [0, 1,000,000].

-3. For each candidate contribution, run the simulation with a hard stop at targetMonth and check whether the balance reaches savingsThreshold by then.
+3. For each candidate contribution, run the simulation with a hard stop at targetMonth and check if the balance reaches savingsThreshold by then.

 4. Repeat for 60 iterations to converge on the minimum contribution that lets the goal hit at targetMonth.